Monsieur-II/simple_shell/README.md

 ## Synopsis

 This is a simple implementation of a UNIX command interpreter.
-Not a perfect shell but is able to execute basic commands(ls, cat, cp, mv, echo etc...)
+Not a perfect shell but is able to execute basic commands(ls, cat, cp, mv, echo etc...).

 ## Description